 Under the provisions of the 401(k) Plan, participants may elect to contribute pre-tax salary deferrals and direct investment of those salary deferrals among investments offered in the 401(k) Plan.
 The Company may elect to contribute a safe harbor match equal to 100% of the first 5% of the participants' compensation contributed.
-The expense for Company contributions to the 401(k) Plan was \$1.8 million in 2021, \$1.7 million in 2020, and \$0 in 2019.
+The expense for Company contributions to the 401(k) Plan was \$1.9 million in 2022, \$1.8 million in 2021, and \$1.7 in 2020.

 Employee Health Benefits - The Company has a self-insured welfare benefit plan which provides health and dental benefits.
 For officers of the Company, there is no waiting period to be eligible, while there is a 60-day waiting period for all other employees.
 In addition, to be eligible, an employee must be scheduled to work on a full-time basis (at least 30 hours per week).
 The Company periodically evaluates the costs of the plan and determines the amount to be contributed by the Company and the amount, if any, to be contributed by the employee.
-Welfare benefit expense was approximately \$4.5 million, \$4.4 million, and \$4.8 million for the years ending December 31, 2021, 2020, and 2019, respectively.
-In addition, benefit obligations have been accrued and include reported claims payable and claims incurred but not reported, for approximately \$825 thousand and \$823 thousand as of December 31, 2021 and 2020, respectively.
-The Company has limited its risk exposure for these benefits through a stop-loss policy with an independent third party insurer which reimburses benefits paid that exceed \$100 thousand per participant per year.
+Welfare benefit expense was approximately \$4.2 million, \$4.5 million, and \$4.4 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+In addition, benefit obligations have been accrued and include reported claims payable and claims incurred but not reported, for approximately \$653 thousand and \$825 thousand as of December 31, 2022 and 2021, respectively.
+The Company has limited its risk exposure for these benefits through a stop-loss policy with an independent third party insurer which reimburses benefits paid that exceed \$150 thousand per participant per year.